 Comment: Just as September 11, 2001 had a negative impact upon air travel so will the current economic fallout impact air travel projections based upon 2004 data.
 The major difference is that the current crisis will very likely have a much longer duration due to the combination of inflationary impacts of fuel across the spectrum of the economy and the subprime mortgage collapse impact also upon a broad range of the economy.
-The SH&E Aviation Activity Forecast of 2004 and the use of, "tracking above the high growth scenario" as indicated above coupled with the recent economic events make the data in be expanded.
-Although the No Project Alternative theoretically could accommodate projected 2020 activity, the gating exercise did not account for additional delays resulting from the high congestion, lack to compromise much of the argument for any expansion at Lindbergh Field especially in terms of long term demand and it's overriding need for relocation.
+The SH&E Aviation Activity Forecast of 2004 and the use of, "tracking above the high growth scenario" as indicated above coupled with the recent economic events make the data in 1.1.4 Table 1-1 questionable at best and more than likely invalid.

+be expanded.
+Although the No Project Alternative theoretically could accommodate projected 2020 activity, the gating exercise did not account for additional delays resulting from the high congestion, lack Comment: The preceding statement of accommodation until 2020 in 1.1.4 would appear to compromise much of the argument for any expansion at Lindbergh Field especially in terms of long term demand and it's overriding need for relocation.
 The additional delays resulting from high congestion are speculative over the short term (2015) due to economic factors mentioned above.